Bnerj/WiFi-Troubleshooting-Guide-macOS/WiFi.md

 - macOS (Monterey, Venture, or later).

 ## Steps
-- This guide focuses on macos systems.
+- This guide focuses on macOS systems.
 Steps may vary slightly depending on your macOS version (Monterey, Ventura, or later.

 ## Step 1.
 Check the WiFi Menu
 1. Click the WiFi icon in the top-right menu bar on your macbook.

 2. Ensure the wifi is turned on.

 3. Verify that your network is listed and selectable.

 <img width="301" height="270" alt="Wifi_menu" src="https://github.com/user-attachments/assets/e0430822-31ba-4425-9c2b-917adcaf1091" />

 ## Step 2.
 Forget and Reconnect to Network
 1. Open **System Settings** located on the dock of your macbook.

 2. Open **Network**, then **WiFi**.

 <img width="706" height="902" alt="System_Settings" src="https://github.com/user-attachments/assets/ab5312a5-69c6-402b-9bc0-8b88516ce8f0" />